-As IT infrastructure grows more mature, the prevalence of cyberattacks and virus infections is growing sharply around the world.
-The Global Risks Report 2018, announced in January 2018 by the World Economic Forum (WEF), recognizes cyber risks as posing a level of threat similar to abnormal weather and natural disasters.
+As IT infrastructure grows more mature, the prevalence of cyberattacks and computer virus infections is growing sharply around the world.
+Global Risks Report 2021, announced in January 2021 by the World Economic Forum (WEF), recognizes cyber risks as posing a level of threat similar to pandemics and abnormal weather.

 In addition to the conventional risks facing the automotive industry, such as leaks of confidential information and infections by computer viruses, a number of other risks are emerging as society grows more “connected” through advances in such areas as autonomous driving and the Internet of Things (IoT).
 As a result, enhancing cyber security has grown essential.